 NATIONAL CYBERSECURITY STRATEGY - NIS Capacities

 |Year of adoption||The Federal Council adopted the national strategy for the protection of Switzerland against cyber risks (NCS) on 27 June 2012 and its implementation plan (IP NCS) on 15 May 2013.|

 |Updates and revisions||At the moment Switzerland is working on the implementation of the 16 measures mentioned in the strategy.
 A few measures are already implemented.
 However Switzerland is still working on the bigger part of the strategy and all measures have to be implemented by the end of 2017, at the latest.|

 |Implementation and monitoring||

 The Federal Council is the officially recognized institution responsible for implementing a national cybersecurity strategy, policy and roadmap.
 To coordinate the implementation work, the Federal Council appointed the coordination unit (CU NCS), which is part of the Reporting and Analysis Centre for Information Assurance (MELANI) within the Federal IT Steering Unit (FITSU).
 Moreover, the Federal Council instructed an NCS steering committee (NCS SC) to support implementation with strategic controlling.

-MELANI provides officially recognized national or sector-specific programs for sharing cybersecurity assets within the public and private sector.
+MELANI provides officially recognised national or sector-specific programmes for sharing cybersecurity assets within the public and private sector.